-In December 2010, the parties entered into a binding term sheet that provided for the settlement of the litigation and the resolution of all claims therein.
-The settlement was memorialized in a long-form agreement in April 2011.
-In June 2011, after a hearing on the plaintiffs' Motion for Preliminary Approval of the settlement, the Court declined to approve the settlement reached by the parties in its then-current form.
-Litigation continued, and on September 2, 2011, the Court granted in part and denied in part Ticketmaster's Motion for Summary Judgment.
-The parties reached a new settlement on September 2, 2011 and subsequently entered into a long-form agreement.
-The plaintiffs filed a Motion for Preliminary Approval of the new settlement on September 27, 2011.
-In October 2011, the Court preliminarily approved the new settlement.
-Ticketmaster has notified all class members of the settlement, and a hearing on final approval of the settlement is scheduled for May 2012.
-Ticketmaster and its parent, Live Nation, have not acknowledged any violations of law or liability in connection with the matter, but agreed to the settlement in order to eliminate the uncertainties and expense of further protracted litigation.
+In December 2010, the parties entered into a binding agreement providing for the settlement of the litigation and the resolution of all claims therein.
+In September 2011, the Court declined to approve the settlement in its then-current form.
+Litigation continued, and in September 2011, the Court granted in part and denied in part Ticketmaster's Motion for Summary Judgment.
+The parties reached a new settlement in September 2011, which was approved preliminarily, but in September 2012 the Court declined to grant final approval.
+In doing so, the court identified potential modifications to the settlement, and the parties continue to discuss such potential modifications and the possibility of a revised settlement agreement.
+Ticketmaster and its parent, Live Nation, have not acknowledged any violations of law or liability in connection with the matter.

-As of December 31, 2011, we have accrued \$35.8 million, our best estimate of the probable costs associated with the settlement referred to above.
+As of December 31, 2012, we have accrued \$35.4 million, our best estimate of the probable costs associated with the settlement referred to above.
 This liability includes an estimated redemption rate.
 Any difference between our estimated redemption rate and the actual redemption rate we experience will impact the final settlement amount; however, we do not expect this difference to be material.